kmaitreys/cs460-ml/README.md

 # cs460-ml
-Notes, presentations and possibly some material related to the term project for the course CS460 Machine Learning will be found here.
+Notes, presentations and possibly some material related to the term project for the course CS460 Machine Learning can be found here.